NVIDIA GB300 Tops All Seven MLPerf 6.0 Benchmarks

 -

 Sparse computation is a dominant trend in AI right now.
-All of the major new generative AI models have utilized a sparse computation architecture.
+Over the past two years, all of the major new generative AI models have utilized a sparse computation architecture.

 -